lindentechde/Somon-Script/FEATURE_ALIGNMENT.md

 ## Overview

-This document outlines how Somoni-script's implemented features align with the project's core objectives and specifications.
+This document outlines how SomonScript's implemented features align with the project's core objectives and specifications.
 It serves as a mapping between the language's design goals and actual implementation status.